Halal Development Corporation

 Hairol Ariffein Sahari currently serves as the Executive Officer after the departure of previous CEO Dato Seri Jamil Bidin.
 As of 18 May 2023, HDC appointed Khairul Azwan Harun as its chairman, replacing Dato' Mahmud Abbas earlier.

 Notable events

-In October 2013, HDC signed a memorandum of understanding with SME Bank and Bumiputera Agenda Steering Unit for the establishment of a RM280 million Halal Development Fund.
+In October 2013, HDC signed a memorandum of understanding (MoU) with SME Bank and Bumiputera Agenda Steering Unit for the establishment of a RM280 million Halal Development Fund.
 The fund is intended to the develop the halal industry and ready Bumiputera entrepreneurs in Malaysia for international markets.

-In March 2019, HDC signed a Memorandum of Understanding (MoU) with the Korea-Trade Investment Promotion Agency with the overarching aspiration of enhancing bilateral trade and investment between both countries.
+In March 2019, HDC signed an MoU with the Korea-Trade Investment Promotion Agency to enhance bilateral trade and investment between both countries.

 On October 7, HDC signed an MoU with Taiwan's Food Industry Research and Development Institute (FIRDI) to support the advancement of Taiwan's Halal Industry.

-In Early February 2019, HDC announced a partnership with Acrosx Incorporated Japan to provide advisory, capacity building and technical assistance to strengthen the business landscape for Muslim-friendly products and services in Japan.
+In early February 2019, HDC announced a partnership with Acrosx Incorporated Japan to provide advisory, capacity building and technical assistance to strengthen the business landscape for Muslim-friendly products and services in Japan.